Hints Stream

 #![allow(unused)] fn main() { pub fn init_hints_file(hints_file_path: PathBuf, ready: Option<oneshot::Sender<()>>) -> Result<()> }

-#![allow(unused)] fn main() { pub fn init_hints_socket(socket_path: PathBuf, debug_file: Option<PathBuf>, ready: Option<oneshot::Sender<()>>) -> Result<()> }
+#![allow(unused)] fn main() { pub fn init_hints_socket( socket_path: PathBuf, debug_file: Option<PathBuf>, write_flush_threshold: Option<usize>, ready: Option<oneshot::Sender<()>>, ) -> Result<()> }

-To close hints generation you must call:
+To close hints generation:

 #![allow(unused)] fn main() { pub fn close_hints() -> Result<()> }

-#![allow(unused)] fn main() { #[cfg(zisk_hints)] { // Initialization/Finalize Hints generation code ... } }
+#![allow(unused)] fn main() { #[cfg(zisk_hints)] { // Initialization / finalization code ... } }

 You can review how hints generation is initialized and finalized in the zec-reth guest here: